Temperature-Resilient Analog Neuromorphic Chip in Single-Polysilicon CMOS Technology: Temperature compensation of analog weights and of VMM operation

+Fig.~\ref{fig3} analyzes how accurately the target weights $W_{\rm TGT}$ are mapped into the two TD-VMM memory cores as experimental analog weights $W_{\rm EXP}$, with emphasis on temperature behavior; a voltage amplitude adaptive compensation is then proposed to improve weight accuracy.

-At nominal temperature $T_0$, analog weight programming grants good accuracy, as confirmed by the spatial maps and histograms of programmed weights and corresponding errors (defined as the difference between $W_{\rm EXP}$ and $W_{\rm TGT}$), presented in Fig.~\ref{fig3}a-c for the hidden layer ($16\times16$) and in Fig.~\ref{fig3}d-f for the output layer ($8\times16$): the error RMS values remain lower than $750~\rm{\mu V/\mu s}$ and $980~\rm{\mu V/\mu s}$ for the hidden layer and for the output layer.
+At nominal temperature $T_0$, analog weight programming grants good accuracy, as confirmed by the spatial maps and histograms of programmed weights and corresponding errors (defined as the difference between $W_{\rm EXP}$ and $W_{\rm TGT}$), presented in Fig.~\ref{fig3}a-c for the hidden layer ($16\times16$) and in Fig.~\ref{fig3}d-f for the output layer ($8\times16$): the error RMS values remain lower than $750~\rm{\mu V/\mu s}$ for the hidden layer and than $980~\rm{\mu V/\mu s}$ for the output layer.

 However, as the temperature changes, the experimental weights change drastically, since 1T-FG cells operate in sub-threshold, where the current varies exponentially with the temperature due to the linear decrease of threshold voltage $V_{th}$ with temperature of about $-1~\rm{mV/^{\circ}C}$ \cite{Tzou1985}.
 The scatter plot of Fig.~\ref{fig3}g highlights this dependence, showing how the weight error can exceed 75\% as $T$ rises by only 30$^{\circ}$C above $T_0$.
-The impact of temperature can be attributed to three main effects: weight magnification, distribution bending, and spread (such impact is analyzed in detail in {\it Appendix C}).
+The impact of temperature can be attributed to three main effects: weight magnification, distribution bending, and spreading.

 We exploit an adaptive variation with temperature of the voltage amplitude $V_{\rm READ}$ to compensate for such degradation: according to Fig.~\ref{fig3}h, obtained for $T=30^{\circ}$C, the effect of the voltage amplitude variation on the weights is similar but opposite with respect to the temperature.
-This is essentially due to sub-threshold biasing of the 1T-FG transistors, where the current is proportional to $\exp(V_{GS-{\rm READ}}-V_{th})$, where $V_{GS-{\rm READ}}$ is the partition of $V_{\rm READ}$ applied between gate and source through capacitive coupling.
+This is essentially due to sub-threshold biasing of the 1T-FG transistors, where the current is proportional to $\exp[(V_{GS-{\rm READ}}-V_{th})/(m k_B T)]$, where $V_{GS-{\rm READ}}$ is the partition of $V_{\rm READ}$ applied between gate and source through capacitive coupling, $k_B$ is Boltmann's constant and $m$ is the MOSFET body effect coefficient.